Panda Restaurant Group: Companies

 The Panda Restaurant Group includes Panda Express, Panda Inn, Raising Cane's Chicken Fingers (AK/HI only) and Hibachi-San.

 Panda Express, the most popular, has over 2,200 locations as of 2025, making it the largest Chinese fast food chain in the United States.

 Panda Inn, a sit-down restaurant chain, has 4 locations, all of which are in California, plus Wasabi, a Japanese concept.

 Panda Group has been aggressively supporting popular Asian chains by introducing them in the American market.
 Uncle Tetsu, Yakiya, Pieology and Ippudo are all concepts supported by Panda Group.

 In 2024 it was ranked 107 on the Forbes list of America's Largest Private Companies.

 Philanthropy

 The majority of the Cherngs donations are done through Panda Cares, the giving arm of the Panda Group, and the Panda Charitable Foundation, to education, youth leadership development and health.
 Since 1999 Panda Cares has raised over $107 million.

 In July 2017, the company pledged $10 million to the Children's Hospital Los Angeles, where the sixth floor will be renamed the Panda Express Floor.

 In May 2022, The Huntington Hospital in Pasadena, California announced a $25 million gift from the Panda Charitable Family Foundation in support of enhancements to the hospital’s surgical care program.
 The Huntington Hospital announced they will be displaying the family's name on campus as a thank you to their commitment and continuous support of the hospital.

+November 2022, the company pledged $5 million to create the “Panda Cares Center of Hope” within OHSU Doernbecher Children’s Hospital in Portland, Oregon.
+OHSU Doernbecher’s Panda Cares Center of Hope is housed in the South Acute Care Unit located on the 9th floor of Doernbecher, and expands services provided for acute patients.